view7677/java-interview-questions/pages/Java_Tricky_Questions.md

 #### 416. Does Java allow you to override a private or static method?

-The question is tricky but the answer is very simple.
 You cannot override a private or static method in Java.
 If we create a similar method with same return type and same method arguments in child class, then it will hide the superclass method.
 This is known as method hiding.

 Also, you cannot override a private method in sub class because Private method is not visible even in a subclass.
 Therefore, what you can do is to create another private method with the same name in the child class.

 So in both the cases, it is not method overriding.
 It is either method hiding or a new method.

-#### 417. What happens when you put a key object in a HashMap that is already present?
+#### 417. What happens when you put a key object in a `HashMap` that is already present?

-It will replace the old mapping because HashMap doesn't allow duplicate keys.
-The same key will have same HashCode as previous key object.
-Due to same HashCode, it will be stored at the same position in the bucket.
+It will replace the old mapping because `HashMap` doesn't allow duplicate keys.
+The same key will have same `HashCode` as previous key object.
+Due to same `HashCode`, it will be stored at the same position in the bucket.

 #### 418. How can you make sure that N threads can access N resources without deadlock?